shelleyolivia/learn-tutorials/network-documentation/near/tutorials/near-registry-dapp.md

 }

 /**
- * Returns an array of entries.\
+ * Returns an array of entries.
- * NOTE: This is a view method.
-Which means it should NOT modify the state.
+ * NOTE: This is a view method, which means it does not modify the state.
  */
 export function getEntries(): Entry[] {
   const result = new Array<Entry>(entries.length);